SIDDUPAAJI/SahayathaReport/README.md

 Interpretability Pass: SHAP values are computed to identify the primary drivers behind each individual outcome.
 Receipt Distribution: The system generates a comprehensive ZIP archive containing individual PDF "Decision Receipts" for digital or physical distribution.

----Academic and Regulatory SignificanceThis project implements the principle of the "Right to Explanation" as advocated in contemporary data protection frameworks.
+Academic and Regulatory SignificanceThis project implements the principle of the "Right to Explanation" as advocated in contemporary data protection frameworks.
 By applying Shapley Value concepts from cooperative game theory to public welfare, Sahayata Report demonstrates that computational efficiency in governance can be achieved without compromising institutional accountability or citizen rights.